 3. Apply for an installment agreement

 An installment agreement is a payment plan with the IRS that allows individuals to pay tax debt in monthly payments over an extended period of time.
-Here, you will get to suggest your own payment terms say, how much you will be able to pay monthly and agree to have the amount automatically debited from your account to make work easier.
+Here, you will get to suggest your own payment terms, decide how much you will be able to pay monthly and agree to have the amount automatically debited from your account to make work easier.
 For example, if you owe $3000, you can decide to pay $100 at the beginning of every month.
-There are short term and long term payment plans for your choosing depending on how long it would take you to clear the balance.
+There are short term and long term payment plans for your choosing, depending on how long it would take you to clear the balance.
 Additional payments and interests are also inclusive though much lower than you would have incurred had you borrowed from other lenders.
 To request an installment plan, you can personally submit the Form 9465 at an IRS office or do it via phone or mail.

-4. Request for an offer in compromise
+4. Request for an Offer in Compromise

 - There is doubt as to liability – whether the IRS correctly determined the amount you owe.